“You’ve got to apply it by hand, or… it’s cheating?”

 As with everything, there are cases both for and against, but whilst the cons are easily manageable the pros are considerable:

 1. No rotaries.

-Assuming you aren’t a psychopath then this is not really any place for a rotary as the greater heat induced by direct-drive movement types could lead to issues; but a free-spinning dual-action machine at low speed is absolutely ideal when combined with a buttery-soft pad.
-Don’t forget that your pad has a 25% influence to the cut/gloss of your finish, so limiting your spreading activities to a dedicated, clean, soft, open-cell foam pad that you wouldn’t be afraid of using on your face is also a good starting point.
+Assuming you aren’t a psychopath then this is not really any place for a rotary as the greater heat induced by direct-drive movement types could lead to issues, but a free-spinning dual-action machine at low speed is absolutely ideal when combined with a buttery-soft pad.
+Don’t forget that your pad has a 25% influence on the cut/gloss of your finish, so limiting your spreading activities to a dedicated, clean, soft, open-cell foam pad that you wouldn’t be afraid of using on your face is also a good starting point.

 2. Easy does it.